 Partnership for Strong Families is the lead agency for community-based care in Alachua, Baker, Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Levy, Madison, Suwannee, Taylor and Union counties.
-PSF is contracted with the Department of Children and Families to provide a wide array of child welfare services ranging from child abuse prevention to adoption and including foster care and related services.
+PSF is contracted with the Department of Children and Families to provide a wide array of child welfare services ranging from child abuse prevention to adoption, including foster care and related services.

 What Is Licensed Care?